Campaign in support of the EU citizens' initiative “Stop Finning — Stop the Trade” for an EU-wide trade ban on loose shark fins

 Voluntary measures to restrict fishing are not to be expected.
 On the contrary, demand for the coveted fins is increasing.
 And where there is demand, there is profit.

 The only real solution is appropriate and strict legislation.
 In 2013, first steps in this direction were taken by the EU.
-The “Fins Naturally Attached” regulation prohibits the storage, shipment, and landing of loose shark fins on EU vessels and in EU waters.
-The intention was twofold, to end the cruel practice of shark finning and to achieve a general reduction in European shark landings.
+The “Fins Naturally Attached” regulation prohibits the storage, trans-/shipment, and landing of loose shark fins on EU vessels and in EU waters.
+The intention was twofold: to end the cruel practice of shark finning and to achieve a general reduction in European shark landings.

 The reality, however, is different.
 Although there was a brief decline in catches, targeted marketing of shark meat quickly brought them back to their original levels.
-As soon as the animals are landed, they can still legally have their fins removed.
+As soon as the animals are landed, their fins can be removed – legally.
 And as long as this and the trade in loose fins is allowed, Europe will continue to be one of the main transshipment points.

 Another problem is the illegal wildlife trade in CITES-listed species.
 Without genetic analyses, it is almost impossible to determine the actual species from the severed fins.
 Transporting the entire carcass eliminates this problem.

-The aim must be to extend the “Fins Naturally Attached” regulation to ban the complete import, transit and export of loose fins.
+The goal must be to create a new regulation in trade law that applies "Fins Naturally Attached" to all EU-wide trade, i.e. import, transit and export of loose fins.

-• Support for Stop Finning — Stop the Trade
+- Support the EU citizen initiative of Stop Finning - Stop the Trade.

 Duration